nicekiwi/docker-php/README.md

 ## XDebug

-XDebug is disabled by default.
+XDebug is only installed when build with `ENVIROMENT="development"` and is disabled by default.

 Enable with: